shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 - Homages - Value original and subordinate to it their own textual claims
 - Updates - Critically or ironically revise
 - True remake

+### Narrative Theory
+Investigate theories of narrative structure, such as Aristotle's "Poetics" or Freytag's Pyramid, and how they apply to different media.